 Congratulations!
-You’ve just completed your “4th Trimester” otherwise known as your baby’s first 3 months ex utero and helped your 11 to 13 week old sleep.
+You’ve just completed your “4th Trimester” otherwise known as your baby’s first 3 months ex utero and helped your 11, 12, or 13 week old sleep.
 What does this mean?
 For many babies it means they begin waking up more at night or have difficulty napping.
 Uh oh!
 So, it’s no wonder one of the most common questions we get here at The Baby Sleep Site® is “How do I get my 14, 15 or 16 week old to sleep?”

 How To Get My 14, 15 or 16 Week Old To Sleep At-a-Glance